OnePlusOneIsTu/vBoxSysInfoMod-Linux/README.md

 # vBoxSysInfoMod-linux
-Originally based on a Windows batch script created by JayMontana36, this script is a simple adaption for linux VirtualBox users.
+Originally based on a Windows batch script created by JayMontana36, this script is a simple adaption for Linux-based VirtualBox users.

 This program is an easy and quick way to edit BIOS DMI information for a specified VirtualBox virtual machine.

-It utilises VBoxManage and Bash so ensure they are installed on your system.
+## Requirements
+- Bash
+- Vboxmanage (Installed with VirtualBox)

 ## Usage
 `./vBoxSysInfoMod-linux.sh`